No-Name-404/My_Style/README.md

 '''
 Animation.SlowLine(text, time=0.001)
 ```
-Only 2 Values in this function
+Only 2 values in this function
 __________________________
 ###  SlowText
 ```